nimbly/Announce/README.md

 * Uses PHP's `#Attribute` feature to register class methods as event handlers
 * Optional PSR-11 Container support
-* Full autowiring support for your subscribers and listeners - pass in not just the event but any needed services or other dependencies!
+* Full autowiring support for your subscribers and listeners - Announce will inject not just the event but any needed services or other dependencies from your container!

 ## Installation